chikumbisandra7-tech/NETWORKWALKS-SANDRA-B083-WK1-MP1-CYBERSECURITY-LAB-SETUP/README.md

 Step 9.
 Document the Setup:
 Each configuration step was recorded with screenshots to create a repeatable reference for rebuilding or extending the lab.

+💡 WHAT I LEARNED:

+This project taught me a lot beyond just clicking through installers.

+.NAT vs. NAT Network – A NAT Network lets multiple VMs talk to each other and reach the internet, which is what makes a multi-machine lab possible in the first place.

+.VM Networking – I got a much clearer picture of how VirtualBox's virtual adapters affect what a machine can and can't reach.

+.Static IPs – Setting Kali's IP by hand instead of using DHCP keeps the lab consistent every time I use it.

+.Snapshots Matter – Taking one right after confirming everything works gives me a safe point to roll back to if I break something later.

+.Documentation Is Part of the Work – Writing this up as I went made the lab reproducible, not just something I did once and forgot.